Alternative · Universal AI employee (enterprise)

 Where Ema falls short

 - Sales-led motion, opaque pricing.
-The Ema buyer journey starts with a demo request; Fidelic's pricing, agent constitutions, and safeguards are published before a sign-up.
+The Ema buyer journey starts with a demo request; FidelicAI's pricing, agent constitutions, and safeguards are published before a sign-up.

 - No public per-agent constitutional discipline visible on the marketing surface.
-Fidelic's playbook is to publish what each agent will and will not do before the buyer commits.
+FidelicAI's playbook is to publish what each agent will and will not do before the buyer commits.

 - The buyer learns very little about how the agent is gated until they're inside a procurement cycle.